Introduction to InterSystems XML Tools

 Creating Arbitrary XML

-You can also use InterSystems IRIS XML tools to create and work with arbitrary XML — that is, XML that does not map to any InterSystems IRIS class.
+With InterSystems IRIS XML tools, you can also create and work with arbitrary XML — that is, XML that does not map to any InterSystems IRIS class.
 To create an arbitrary XML document, use %XML.Writer.
 This class provides methods for adding elements, adding attributes, adding namespace declarations, and so on.

 To create an arbitrary DOM, use %XML.Document.
 This class provides a class method that returns a DOM with a single empty node.
 Then use instance methods of that class to add nodes as needed.